James-chuks/James-chuks/README.md

  💬 Ask me about **Pentesting, Aws, Python, PostgreSQL, MySQL, Linux-distro (Ubuntu & Kali Linux, Cisco Networking, and Python... or anything [here](https://github.com/James-chuks/James-chuks/issues)**

- ⚡ Fun fact about me **Imagine the Life of A CyberBro, it gets better when seeing the world differently, we call it aka The Eagles Eye**
+ ⚡ Fun fact about me **Imagine the Life of A CyberBro, it gets better when seeing the world differently, we call it "The Eagles Eye"**

  </div>